 Innès Allouache: “My heart will always beat for Montpellier”

-Innès Allouache is the world university champion in powerlifting and athird-year student in sports science at the University of Montpellier.
+Innès Allouache is the World University Powerlifting Champion and ajunior studying sports science at the University of Marseille.

 Rowing as a passion

-A peaceful childhood spent in the sunshine, during which the young woman was diagnosed as gifted and skipped several grades during her exemplary schooling.
-"As a child and teenager, I wanted more than anything to become a sports teacher.
-After graduating from high school with a rowing option, I enrolled in STAPS (Sports Science), where I had to give up this passion, which was not among the options offered to students.
-Looking back, it was a bit out of spite that I started weight training!" she jokes today.
+She had a peaceful, sunny childhood, during which the young woman was diagnosed as gifted and skipped several grades during her exemplary school career.
+“As a child and teenager, I wanted more than anything to become a physical education teacher.
+After graduating from high school with a focus on rowing, I enrolled in a sports science program, where I had to give up that passion because it wasn’t among the options offered to students.
+Looking back, I actually started weight training partly out of spite!” she jokes today.

-At the Veyrassi University Sports Center, where she trained four to five times a week, Innès Allouache quickly surpassed the performances of her peers.
-This was not an easy situation to deal with at the time, as sexism (only four girls out of 35 students in her class had chosen weight training) was compounded by suspicions of doping.
-"Men are naturally stronger than us, so some people attributed my performance to something other than my physical abilities and mental strength!" she says, still annoyed today.
+At the Veyrassi University Sports Center, where she was training four to five times a week at the time, Innès Allouache quickly began outperforming her classmates.
+It wasn’t an easy situation to handle back then, as sexism—only four girls out of 35 students in her class had chosen the weight training track—was compounded by suspicions of doping.
+“Since men are naturally stronger than us, some people attribute my performance to something other than my physical abilities and mental strength!” she says, still annoyed by it today.

-Regardless of the criticism—which, especially on social media, can be relentless—Innès Allouache knows her worth and is forging ahead with her head held high.
-For months, the young athlete has been racking up successes and competing in international powerlifting competitions, even smashing her own records.
-During the last World University Championships on July 25 in Tartu, Estonia, she tookfirst place in the under-84 kg category, lifting a total of 447.5 kg in a series of three spectacular movements: a squat, a bench press, and a deadlift.
+No matter what the critics say—who, especially on social media, are relentless—Innès Allouache knows her worth and forges her path with her head held high.
+For months now, the young athlete has been racking up successes and competing in international powerlifting events, even going so far as to shatter her own records.
+During the most recent World University Championships on July 25 in Tartu, Estonia, she claimedfirst place on the podium in the under-84-kg category by lifting a total of 447.5 kilograms across a series of three lifts: a spectacular squat, bench press, and deadlift.

-This performance is now a source of pride for the young athlete, who is just 20 years old and sees this as an opportunity to popularize (a little) her sport, which is often mistakenly confused with weightlifting.
-"My parents are now torn between pride and concern.
-But the only thing I risk is a good case of tendonitis !"
+A performance that is now a source of pride for the young athlete, who is just 20 years old and sees this as an opportunity to raise awareness (a little) of her sport, which is often mistakenly confused with weightlifting.
+“My parents are torn between pride and worry right now.
+But the only thing I’m risking is a bad case of tendonitis !”
 Innès reassures us with a smile.
-With the next competitions already looming in Bordeaux and Belarus, Innès Allouache will soon be joining the Villepinte club , except for university competitions."My heart will always beat for Montpellier and my university!" insists Innès, who will proudly represent UM at the next World University Powerlifting Championships in Sharjah (United Arab Emirates) in July 2020.
-A champion and a beauty!
+With upcoming competitions already on the horizon in Bordeaux and Belarus, Innès Allouache will soon join the Villepinte club , except for university competitions.“My heart will always beat for Montpellier and my university!” insists Innès, who will proudly represent UM at the next World University Powerlifting Championships in Sharjah (United Arab Emirates) in July 2020.
+A champion, a beauty!